onandrew/photolabs-starter/README.md

 ## Features

 - Users can click on PhotoLabs logo to view photos
-- Users can like an individual photo from anywhere within the application where the photo is displayed
+- Users can like an individual photo from anywhere where the photo is displayed
-- Users can view a heart icon with a notification in the navigation if there are liked photos
 - Users can click on a photo to view a larger version of the photo and relevant / similar photos
-- Users can navigate to view photos categorized by different topics
+- Users can navigate to view photos from various different topics

 ## Dependencies